mvysny/photocloud-frame-slideshow/docs/index.md

 Because of its nature, the application generates a very high network traffic - please make sure you have WIFI enabled.
 The app has built-in network protection and will abort the Slideshow if WIFI disconnects.

 No annoying video commercials, simple to use.
-This application is at its infancy, please [let me know which features would you like me to implement](https://github.com/mvysny/photocloud-frame-slideshow/issues).
+This application is at its infancy, please let me know which features would you like me to implement, at the [bug tracker page](https://github.com/mvysny/photocloud-frame-slideshow/issues).

 # Privacy Policy